awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule: ** [https://docs.aws.amazon.com/config/latest/developerguide/lambda-inside-vpc.html](https://docs.aws.amazon.com/config/latest/developerguide/lambda-inside-vpc.html)

-This AWS control checks whether a Lambda function is in a VPC\.
+This control checks whether a Lambda function is in a VPC\.

 It does not evaluate the VPC subnet routing configuration to determine public reachability\.

-### Related PCI DSS Requirements<a name="pcidss-lambda-2-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-lambda-2-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 By default, Lambda runs your functions in a secure default VPC with access to AWS services and the internet\.